BahamasTravel Guide

 The island of Andros is well-known for producing colourful batik-dyed Androsia fabric, which has been made here since 1973 at the Androsia Batik Factory.
 Hot pink and purple are the most popular shades!

-Wherever you find yourself shopping in the Bahamas, a Flight Centre Travel Money Card is the easiest and safest way to blow that vacation budget!
+Wherever you find yourself shopping in the Bahamas, a Flight Centre Travel Money Card is the easiest and safest way to blow that holiday budget!

 Looking for a safe and simple way to bring your money when you travel?
 Our Travel Money Card has you covered!